There are many organized occasions to socialize and get to know fellow parishioners better.

 Family Fun Nights

 Occur every other month during the school year and are a social event to encourage families with younger children to come together and engage with St. Timothy’s.
 A casual meal and an activity make up the evening.
 Past activities include skating at the local outdoor rink, a barbecue and games night in the spring, and a pizza and ice cream night in the fall.
+(Suspended due to COVID restrictions)

 The Old Orchard Blossoms